masterheroit/liquid-cheats/README.md

 tf2 cheat with awful aimbot

-this is a tf2 cheat i was pasting a while ago. note, that only some sdk shit has been pasted, the shitty esp and aimbot are both mine. also all misc features and engine-engine-g glow.
+this is a tf2 cheat i was pasting a while ago.

 credits:
 josh33901 | (hes named emily33901 now, i assume he got transformed to a tranny furfag) | seglow shits.